-The communications major focuses on understanding the methods and content of human communication, so as to develop and promote the effective and ethical practice of it.
+The communications major focuses on understanding the methods and content of human communication, so as to develop and promote its effective and ethical practice.

 With a communications degree you can expect a starting salary of about $47,000, and about double that with 10-15 years experience.
 Students with a natural inclination towards interpersonal interaction and collaboration will excel at the communications major, and will have a vast array of interesting and unique career paths at his or her disposal that fit any set of interests and adapt to the fluctuations of the constantly changing job market.

 Similar to psychology and communications, the English major is the study of the human language — how meaning is conveyed, what meaning is, and the technical components behind it.
 Also like the communications degree and psychology, there are no massive salaries to promise or explosive job growth to guarantee, but what is lost in stability is gained in opportunity.

 The skillset provided by the English major translates into many career types.
 Many English majors go on to become teachers, but many use their command of the English language and communication to pursue careers in law and/or politics.
 Law schools and graduate programs find English majors highly attractive compared to many other preparatory degrees.
 Like art majors, English majors are notorious for having employment issues after they graduate.
 This is not due to a lack of value in the English major, but it is due to English majors overestimating the power of their degree to pick up jobs, and/or expecting to immediately enter into an amazing career as a novelist, poet, or journalist.